Twins vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has put up 36 hits with five doubles, six home runs and 18 walks.
+- Xander Bogaerts has put up 37 hits with five doubles, six home runs and 19 walks.
 He has driven in 15 runs with three stolen bases.

 Bogaerts Recent Games